juancamiloqhz/ai-workshop/README.md

    git clone https://github.com/juancamiloqhz/ai-workshop
    ```

-3. Creating a account on Replicate to get an API key.
+3. Creating an account on Replicate to get an API key.

    1. Go to [Replicate](https://replicate.com/) to make an account.
    2. Click on your profile picture in the top right corner, and click on "Dashboard".